JAForbes/pgzx/readme.md

 ### SSL

-A brief explanatation of the many SSL flags and options.
+A brief explanation of the many SSL flags and options.
 The short of it is, we would all really like to enforce ssl but many hosting providers do not support SSL connections out of the box.
-So if you are on heroku for example, you may want to | --ssl=heroku          --no-ssl-reject if the host ends with a .com
+So if you are on heroku for example, you may want to --ssl=heroku.
+It uses --ssl if the host ends with a .com, otherwise ssl is disabled.

 At such a time when Heroku supports SSL, this flag will change behaviour to `--ssl`, so its a good default for heroku users.